das-developers/das2py-server/docs/CmdTemplates.md

 # das2-pyserver command templates

-The most important job of the das2py-server is to convert URLs into data streams.
+The most important job of the dasflex server is to convert URLs into data streams.
 Since actual data file reading is handled by sub-programs, the means URLs must be converted to command pipe lines.
 ```